-1. This land use designation recognizes the existing development of the Ranch Golf Course in the southeast sector of the study area.
-Presently, there are no other lands that require designation under this classification, although market conditions may warrant such reclassification in the future.
-If this were the case, lands in the vicinity of the existing recreational designation would be the most appropriate.
+1. This land use designation recognizes the existing development of the Ranch Golf Course Bylaw 45-00 in the southeast sector of the study area.
+A golf course may also be considered, as an interim land use, in Pt.
+E1/2 32-52-26-W4M.
+This interim land use allows for the development of a golf course until such time as a portion of the land is more appropriately developed for commercial/industrial uses.
+There are no other lands that require designation under this classification, although market conditions may warrant such reclassification in the future.
+If this were the case, lands in the vicinity of the Ranch Golf Course would be the most appropriate.